dhis2/dhis2-docs/src/sysadmin/installation.md

 > It is not possible to recover encrypted data if the encryption password is lost or changed.
 If the password is lost, so is the encrypted data.
 Conversely, the encryption provides no security if
 > the password is compromised.
 Hence, great consideration should be given to storing the password in a safe place.

+Note that since the encryption key is stored in the `dhis.conf` configuration file and not within the database, when moving a database between server environments thorugh a dump and restore, the encryption key must be the same across environments to allow DHIS 2 to decrypt database content.

 Note that encryption support depends on the *Java Cryptography Extension* (JCE) policy files to be available.
 These are included in all versions of OpenJDK and Oracle JDK 8 Update 144 or later.

 ## Read replica database configuration { #install_read_replica_configuration }